PAWECOGmbH/saaster/README.md

 If you need some customers or invoices while developing, you can make use of the mockdata generator we implementet.

-You can access it under `/setup/mockdata/index.cfm`
+You can access it under: `/setup/mockdata/index.cfm`

 ## 🔗 Dependencies